openafs-contrib/openafs-robotest/README.md

 ## Multiple Servers

+This test harness supports setting up multiple file and database servers.
+Install `openafs-robotest` on each server, as described above.  `sudo` must be configured with NOPASSWD for the test user account on each host.

-This tool supports setting multiple file and database servers.
-A configuration section should be added for each test server.
-The name of the test section is `[host:<hostname>]`.
+A configuration section must be added for each test server.
+The name of the test section is `[host:<hostname>]`, in addition to the `[host:localhost]` for the "primary" server.
 For example:

     [host:localhost]
     installer = transarc